Tadeusz Małolepszy

 Tadeusz Małolepszy (born 21 August 1952) is a Polish football coach.

-Football
+Career

 Małolepszy played for Lechia, making his only appearance for the club against Stal Stalowa Wola in the Polish Cup.
-From 2001-02 he was manager of Lechia.
-His footballing playing and managerial career never really took off, and he managed small, newly founded clubs; Torpedo Sopot, GKS Żukowo, and LKS Orzeł Trąbki Wielkie at different points between 2005–12.
+From 2001 to 2002 he was manager of Lechia.
+His footballing playing and managerial career never really took off, and he managed small, newly founded clubs; Torpedo Sopot, GKS Żukowo, and LKS Orzeł Trąbki Wielkie at different points between 2005 and 2012.